kangmj615/kangmj615/README.md

 - 👋 Hi, I’m MinJi Kang.
-- 👀 I’m interested in learning all kinds of languages and sports.
+- 👀 I’m interested in learning all kinds of languages.
-- 🌱 I’m currently learning to be an English teacher/professor and a computer geek
+- 🌱 I’m currently learning to be an English teacher and a computer geek
 - 💞️ I’m looking to collaborate on anything.
-Hit me up if you are interested in working on a project with me ;)
+Hit me up if you are interested in working on a project with me :)
 - 📫 How to reach me kangmj615@gmail.com

 <!---